eclipse/packages/charts/hono/README.md

 `SAMPLING_STRATEGIES_FILE` environment variable points to.
 The example Jaeger back end server's environment variables can be set via the chart's *jaegerBackendExample.env* property.

-By default, the `SAMPLING_STRATEGIES_FILE` variable points to file which configures all components to sample every span.
+By default, the `SAMPLING_STRATEGIES_FILE` variable points to a file which configures all components to sample every span.
-A custom file can be used by creating a Kubernetes secret containing the custom file and then configure the chart's *jaegerBackendExample.extraSecretMounts* property to mount the secret's files into the Jaeger container where it then can be used by setting the `SAMPLING_STRATEGIES_FILE` variable accordingly.
+A custom file can be used by creating a Kubernetes secret containing the custom file and then configuring the chart's *jaegerBackendExample.extraSecretMounts* property to mount the secret's files into the Jaeger container where it then can be used by setting the `SAMPLING_STRATEGIES_FILE` variable accordingly.